 A regulating body is present to oversee the activities of these tokens since there are financial assets involved.
 The current regulating body of security token offerings (STOs) is the US Securities and Exchange Commission and other equivalent regulatory bodies around the world.

 The regulating body has the capacity to penalize STO providers who do not abide by its rules, similar to regular securities.
 On the other hand, this makes it possible for STOs to become a form of cryptocurrency with an even wider utilization compared to its contemporary, utility tokens.

-Different ways of raising capital through Traditional Securities, ICO and STO
+Different Ways to Raise Capital Through Traditional Securities, ICO and STO

 We believe promising projects, new startups, and established companies must have an avenue to raise capital for their ideas, technology, and business expansion.
 In return, their investors will be rewarded with the success of these companies through the payout of dividends or receipt of the products or services promised.